SebastianBoldt/Jelly/README.md

     * normal = 0.35
     * fast = 0.2
     * reallyFast = 0.1
-* sizeForViewController: CGSize (default: width: 300, height: 300)
+* sizeForViewController: CGSize (default: width: 300, height: 300) (Just available on Fade and Slide, Shift just provides size for one dimension)
     * If the screen is smaller than the provided width or height it will automatically resize the affected dimension to the screen size
     * TODO: Margin Parameter would be great 😀
 * backgroundStyle : JellyConstants.BackgroundStyle (default: dimmed)